CodeWithKyrian/transformers-php/docs/getting-started.md

 > platform where the code will be executed.
 For example, if you're using a Docker container, run the `install` command
 > inside that container.

-This command sets up everything you need to start using pre-trained ONNX models with Transformers PHP.
+This command sets up everything you need to start using pre-trained ONNX models with TransformersPHP.

 ## Pre-Download Models

-By default, Transformers PHP automatically retrieves model weights (ONNX format) from the Hugging Face model hub when you first use a pipeline or pretrained model.
+By default, TransformersPHP automatically retrieves model weights (ONNX format) from the Hugging Face model hub when you first use a pipeline or pretrained model.
 To save time and enhance the user experience, it's a good idea to download the ONNX model weights ahead of time, especially for larger models.
-Transformers PHP includes a command-line tool to facilitate this:
+TransformersPHP includes a command-line tool to facilitate this:

 ```bash